 Job Search Assistance Evaluation, 2013-2018

-The Job Search Assistance (JSA) Strategies evaluation will feature a multi-site, random assignment evaluation to measure the relative impact of specific job search services offered by TANF programs on short-term labor market outcomes (e.g., earnings and time to employment).
-The JSA evaluation aims to achieve several goals.
+The Job Search Assistance (JSA) Strategies evaluation features a multi-site, random assignment evaluation to measure the relative impact of specific job search services offered by TANF programs on short-term labor market outcomes such as earnings and time to employment.
+The evaluation, led by Abt Associates and its partner Mathematica Policy Research, aims to achieve two goals.
 First, ACF intends for this evaluation to provide information about the relative impacts of various JSA services and the manner in which agencies provide them.
 A second goal for this evaluation is provide actionable and policy-relevant feedback to the TANF field, including federal TANF policymakers, state and local TANF administrators, and frontline caseworkers.
-A third and final goal is to use innovative and state-of-the-art methods to develop a study that is cost-effective and efficient, while rigorous and methodologically sound.